 - On the day of the surgery, avoid wearing any jewellery/make up like nail paint, eye liner

-- Bring the necessary documents as recommended by hospital staff.
+- Bring the necessary documents on the day of admission as recommended by hospital staff.

-With a thorough explanation and with all her questions addressed, Usha felt ready to undergo surgery.
+With a thorough understanding, Usha felt ready to undergo surgery.
 She discussed the procedure with her husband and children and then scheduled NDVH surgery for the following week.

 She was discharged within two days and came in for a follow up visit shortly after.

-“I was afraid when the doctor mentioned surgery but the way she explained the procedure and why it was being done gave me clarity on what to expect.
+“I was afraid when the doctor mentioned a non-descent vaginal hysterectomy but the way she explained the procedure and why it was being done gave me clarity on what to expect.
 I experienced pain only for 24 hours after the surgery and thereafter, didn’t face any discomfort.
 I’ve resumed my routine and feel a lot better,” Usha completed.

-This article was written in Feb 2020 with editorial inputs from Dr. Rinku, Consultant, Obstetrics and Gynecology at Sitaram Bhartia Hospital.
+This article was written in February 2020 and has been updated with editorial inputs from Dr. Swati Sinha, Consultant, Obstetrics and Gynecology at Sitaram Bhartia Hospital.

-Come in for a complimentary consultation with Dr. Rinku.
-Please call on +91 9871001458 to schedule a free consultation.
+Come in for a complimentary consultation with Dr. Swati.
+Please call on +91 9871001458 to schedule your appointment.